-- Possess an Upper second (2.1) UK BEng/BSc Hons, MEng/MSc degree in a relevant engineering or physics related subject; including, Electronic & Electrical Engineering, Mechanical Engineering, Product Design, Physics, Chemistry, Life Sciences, Computing, Maths, Medicine, Advanced Manufacturing
+- Possess a First or Upper second (2.1) UK BEng/BSc Hons or MEng/MSc degree in a relevant engineering or science related subject; including:

-- Fully funded studentships are available at the UK/EU rate.
-To be eligible for a fully funded studentship you must be a UK citizen or an EU national who has been resident in the UK for the past three years (further details at UK Research and Innovation)
+- To be eligible for a fully funded UK Home studentship you must be a UK citizen (who has been resident in the EEA, Switzerland, the UK or Gibraltar for the last three years) or an EU candidate with ’pre-settled’ or ‘settled’ status in the UK.
+Candidates with ‘indefinite leave to remain or enter’ are also eligible for UK Home funding (further details at UK Research and Innovation).

 FUSE training is the first such ultrasonic engineering programme in the world.
 The research degree for each student usually spans four years.
-The first 12 months contain two taught semesters for full time students, followed by a four-month Short Research Project.
-This is followed by 36 months on a doctoral research project and submission of a Thesis for final examination.
+The first 12 months contain two taught semesters for full time students.
+This is followed by 36 months on a doctoral research project and submission of a thesis for final examination.

-You will choose your research project during the second semester and this will have at least one external industrial partner, to allow each student to initiate, confirm and deepen activity in a preferred sub-specialism.
+Applicants to the CDT have two options for choosing a research project: either ‘pre-alignment’ with a research project advertised in 2023, or ‘open entry’ whereby researchers choose their project in Spring 2024.
+Every project will have at least one external industrial partner, to allow each student to initiate, confirm and deepen activity in a preferred sub-specialism.
 Potential research areas include medical diagnostics, therapy and surgery; robotically enabled sensing; non-destructive inspection; haptic ultrasound; industrial process control; underwater SONAR and ultrasonic communications; instrumentation; simulation.

-A FUSE student may gain either a PhD or an EngD.
+In the majority of cases, a FUSE CDT student will gain a PhD.
 A PhD involves a single project, or a set of projects following a single pathway.
 PhD students work in either university, or between them, and may spend periods of several weeks with external partners.
-An EngD may involve a set of projects within a single area, or a portfolio of short projects in a broader area.
+Alternatively, a FUSE CDT student may complete an EngD, which involves a set of projects within a single area, or a portfolio of short projects in a broader area.
 EngD students spend, typically, 50 - 75% of their time with an external industrial partner.
-Every PhD or EngD has at least one external partner, drawn from the total of more than 30 already committed to FUSE and from others who will join the community.
+Every PhD or EngD has at least one external partner, drawn from the total of more than 40 already committed to FUSE and from others who will join the community.
 Each external partner contributes to creation of the research topic and provides on-going mentoring and supervision.

 We welcome part-time students, supporting them individually as part of our Equality, Diversity and Integration Action Plan.
 Most importantly, interaction with full-time peers and other doctoral research students will be maximised to play a full part in FUSE.

-A combination of EPSRC and industrial funding will provide full Home/UK tuition fees, along with the standard EPSRC stipend (further details at UK Research and Innovation).
-Each student will be provided with a training and development fund to support their research project and dissemination of the key results.
-It is envisaged that every student will attend at least one international conference and have a secondment opportunity within one of our industrial partners.
+A combination of EPSRC and industrial funding will provide full tuition fees, along with the standard EPSRC stipend (approx. £18,622 per annum, tax-free).
+Each student will be provided with a training and development fund to support their research project and dissemination of the key results, as well as attendance at conferences and seminars.

-The FUSE CDT has a pool of >20 academics within the two host institutions:
+The FUSE CDT has a pool of over 30 academics within the two host institutions:

 Their expertise spans the entire spectrum of ultrasonic applications, with each project, supervisor and industrial partner aligned to maximise support to the research student.